 Guide only - weather conditions affect water levels

-The canal links a diverse cross-section of London’s attractions.
-From the colourful collection of narrowboats at Little Venice basin in Maida Vale, it runs on through Regent’s Park.
-Here it is overlooked by a vast aviary - part of London Zoo.
-In Camden, it passes the craft stalls and quirky clothing shops of the famous market, a centre for London’s alternative culture.
+Visiting the Regent’s Canal is like stepping into a hidden world.
+From the colourful collection of narrowboats at Little Venice it runs on through Regent’s Park, where it is overlooked by London Zoo’s vast aviary.
+In Camden Town, it passes the craft stalls and quirky clothing shops of the famous market, a centre for London’s alternative culture.

 In 1812, the Regent's Canal Company was formed to cut a new canal from the Grand Junction Canal's Paddington Arm to Limehouse, where a dock was planned at the junction with the Thames.
 The architect John Nash played a part in its construction, using his idea of 'barges moving through an urban landscape'.

 Completed in 1820, it was built too close to the start of the railway age to be financially successful and at one stage the Regent’s only narrowly escaped being turned into a railway.
 But the canal went on to become a vital part in southern England's transport system.

 Success for the Regent’s Canal

 Together with the Grand Junction Canal and the associated routes to the Midlands and north, the Regent’s Canal carried huge quantities of timber, coal, building materials and foodstuffs into and out of London.
 In fact long-distance traffic continued to use the canal into the 1960s.

 However, by the time the canal was nationalised in 1948, commercial traffic had started to dwindle.

 Like all canals, the Regent’s lost commercial traffic to the railways and by the 1960s lorries were taking much of the rest.
 The Regent’s Canal Dock, at the junction with the Thames, closed to shipping in 1969 and this was the final nail in the coffin for this once bustling waterway.
 Unused and unloved, its future looked bleak.

 Carrying electricity on the canal